m3o/m3o-js/examples/space/README.md

 const spaceService = new SpaceService(process.env.M3O_API_TOKEN)

-// Upload a large object.
+// Upload a large object (> 10MB).
 Returns a time limited presigned URL to be used for uploading the object async function uploadAnObject() {
 	const rsp = await spaceService.upload({
   "name": "images/file.jpg"